open-meteo/open-meteo/docs/getting-started.md

 # Getting started

+This guide explains how you can run your own weather API using Docker or prebuilt Ubuntu 22.04 Jammy packages.
+This guide assumes fairly good knowledge of linux server administration and understanding of weather models.

 ## Architecture
 Open-Meteo has 3 components:
-- HTTP server for APIs and simple web-interfaces
-- Download commands for weather datasets
+1. An HTTP API server that serves the same API as offered on open-meteo.com.
+The API server is based on the Swift Vapor framework, compiles to a single binary and is designed to offer fast access to weather data.
-- File-based database to store all downloaded datasets.
-Literally just the `./data` directory
+2. A File-based database to store all downloaded datasets.
+Literally just the `./data` directory.
+The Open-Meteo weather database files use a custom binary format to efficiently compress data.

-The HTTP server and download commands are developed using the Vapor Swift framework and compile to a single binary `openmeteo-api`.

-Once the binary is available, you can start an HTTP server and download weather data from open-data sources.
-The file-based database is automatically created, as soon as the first datasets are downloaded.
+3. Download commands for various weather models and variables.
+You can either download weather model data from the [open-data distribution through AWS S3](https://github.com/open-meteo/open-data) or download the original weather models.

 Hardware requirements:
 - A relatively modern CPU with SIMD (or Intel® AVX2) instructions.
 Both `x86-64` and `Arm®` are supported.
 - At least 8 GB of memory, 16 GB recommended.
-- For all forecast data, 150 GB of disk space is recommended (for best performance, SSD with high number of IOPS).
+- For all forecast data, 150 GB of disk space is recommended (for best performance, SSDs with high IOPS).
 If only a small selection for weather variables is used, just a couple of GB are fine (32 - 48 GB).

 ## Running the API
 There are different option to run Open-Meteo: Docker or with prebuilt Ubuntu 22.04 (Jammy Jellyfish) packages.